banno-0720/End-to-End-Wines-quality/README.md

 9. Finally update the app.py

 Do this same with data_validation step, then data_transformation step, then model_training step and finally with model_evaluation step

+### STEP 9 - Prediction with pipeline

+Create "prediction.py" file and write the code accordingly